redshadowz/GroupFinder/README.md

 ![Image](https://github.com/user-attachments/assets/6f264354-cec4-4447-b18f-42bb4bfc19b9)

-PS: I made the 'Group Maker' for my niece.
-She hated finding groups for low-level dungeons.
-I tried to get her to /whisper people in her level range, but it was too much work for her.
-PS: I made the Chat Filtering because Everlook was absolutely filled to the brim with gold-sellers and other spammers.

 Turtle WoW effectively blocks you from whispering after ~15 whispers.
 There is also a "hide everything" overlay mode by shift-right clicking the minimap icon.